Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 Her displeasure was apparent.
 Tozaki who was sitting beside was making a painful face, as if unable to bear her curt tone.

-"Suwama, you also seem very happy while eating."
+"Suwama, you seem very happy while eating."

 Ayame, lined up next to Hatsushiba, was likewise eating her lunch.